BenTata-86/churn-prediction-clean-with-clean-code-and-test/README.md

 # Churn prediction-with-clean-code-and-test

-**This repository demonstrates an NLP modelling with a web-app ,of messages collected during disasters.
+**This repository demonstrates a churn prediction modelling with testing and logging**
-Data is collected and labeled by Appen.
-There are almost 26K messages collected and labelled in this dataset.
-We try to predict 36 labels and show the results in a web-app**

 ### Table of Contents